bh1nsn/ESP32-Remote-Rotor-Control/README.md

 In case you press the brake and either CW or CCW is still on, then they will first be released, and after 1 second the brake will be put one.

+Compass indictator

+Every rotor has a build in potentiometer of approx 500 Ohm.
+Connect one side to GND and the other side to the 3.3V of the ESP32.
+Connect the middle pin to pin 34 of the ESP32.
+The values of the ADC1 are then converted from 0-4096, into 0 - 360 degreees.
+Since the ADC is not 100% lineair, you may have to put some small resistors from GND to the potentiometer as well as from 3.3V to the potentiometer.
+This is still WIP on my side/

+A small capacitor og 1nF helps to remove some noise.
+The algoritm for the compas is looking for changes more than 3 degrees, before the compass is turning.
+Every 60 seconds, the real value is sent, so drifting in the wind will result in the compass rose slowly following.

+In the making:

+- Auto stop when reaching 0 or 360 degrees.
+- Sending outut values to the serial port for connection to other smart rotors.
+- interface with hamradio like programmes.
+-
+- Tell back from the antenna to the ESP using another ESP32 and a 9 sensor borad, telling
+  - real bearing
+  - elevation
+  - temp

 16-06-2020